Mary Onahan Gallery: Career

 Mary Gallery was a contributor to the Chicago daily papers, with many of her articles republished by the dailies in New York City.
 She believed that one of the important duties of American Catholics was to see that the church was done justice to in the columns of the daily press.
-Gallary also edited many Catholic newspapers and wrote numerous magazine articles.
+Gallery also edited many Catholic newspapers and wrote numerous magazine articles.
 These articles covered literary, musical and philanthropic topics.
-Gallary took her greatest interest in human nature stories about the practical betterment of the world, for, as one writer said of her:— "'Molly' Onahan would take more pleasure in the approving whoop of a lot of 'newsies' than in prim congratulations from all the prelates of a general council."
+Gallery took her greatest interest in human nature stories about the practical betterment of the world, for, as one writer said of her:— "'Molly' Onahan would take more pleasure in the approving whoop of a lot of 'newsies' than in prim congratulations from all the prelates of a general council."

 Gallery also wrote verse, but did not publicize it.
 Her papers at the Representative Women's and the Catholic Congress were among the best read.
 Of her style, Author Walter Lecky said:Although the youngest of Chicago's literary coterie, she is a writer of marked ability.
 There is a graceful mingling of strength and delicacy in her writings.
 If she will have patience, learn to use the pruning hook, her future is assured.
 The product of Ireland in America, a Celt in artistic environment—the only environment natural to a Celt—she points to what the Celt must be before another century lapses.